canonical/spread/README.md

 will set its password to the current global password in use for the running session as usual for every other backend (random by default, see the `-pass` command line option).

+The QEMU backend is run with the `-nographic` option by default.
+This may be changed with `export SPREAD_QEMU_GUI=1`.

 Note that at the moment QEMU is run via the `kvm` script, which enables the KVM performance optimizations for the local architecture.
 This will